Last Updated on 02/24/2021

 Their testing policy has undergone changes.
 Originally, this brand used to test the cosmetics as well as their ingredients.
 1979 onward, they developed an alternative for testing, the infamous ‘Episkin’ technology.
 Fortunately, it led to cease of ingredient testing on animals.

 But sadly, L’Oreal still invests in animal testing.
 They sell in Mainland China where animal testing is mandatory for cosmetics.

 Maybelline New York was invented by Thomas Lyle Williams, 19.
-It is a USA based makeup brand which came into existence in 1915.
+It is a USA-based makeup brand that came into existence in 1915.
 Maybelline began with the revolutionary cake-mascara.

 These are some of the popular makeup companies that test on animals.
 They are non cruelty free beauty brands.

 Oftentimes, they appear to be cruelty-free.
 Instead, they are responsible for makeup testing on animals.
 So, share this article & spread the word!